teusH/MySense/docs/shinyei.md

 Pi Pin 6 (or 9, 14, 20, 25, 30, 34, 39) (Gnd) connects to a Variable resistor, the other end of which connectors to Pi pin 2 (or 4) (5V) and the wiper of which is connected to Shinyei Pin 5 (P2 threshold setting).
 Adjust the variable resistor to adjust the size of dust particle which triggers P2.
 ```
 ## MyArduino.ino firmware description
-The firware will output via USB to the Pi in string format as a json value:
+The firmware will output via USB to the Pi in string format as a json value:
 ```
 {"version": "1.06","type": "PPD42NS","pm25_count":391645,"pm25_ratio":1.20,"pm25_pcs/qf":623,"pm25_ug/m3":0.97,"pm10_count":2035010,"pm10_ratio":6.68,"pm10_pcs/qf":3634,"pm10_ug/m3":5.67}
 ```